adamdbradley/foresight.js/README.md

 * _network_: The speed test information came directly from a network test.
 * _networkSlow_: A 100KB file should be downloaded within 1 second on a 800Kbps connection.
 If the speed test takes longer than 1 second than we already know its not a high-speed connection.
 Instead of waiting for the response, just continue and set that this network connection is not a high-speed connection.
-* _networkError_: When a speed-test network error occurrs, such as a 404 response, the connTestMethod will equal networkError and will not be considered a high-speed connection.
+* _networkError_: When a speed-test network error occurs, such as a 404 response, the connTestMethod will equal networkError and will not be considered a high-speed connection.
 * _localStorage_: A speed-test does not need to be executed on every webpage.
 The browser's localStorage function is used to remember the last speed test information.
 When the last speed-test falls outside of the _foresight.options.speedTestExpireMinutes_ option it execute a new speed-test again.
 * _skip_: If the device pixel ratio equals 1 then the display cannot view hi-res images.
 Since high-resolution doesn't apply to this device, foresight doesn't bother testing the network connection.

 __foresight.connKbps__: Number representing the estimated Kbps following a network connection speed-test.
-This value can also come from localStoreage if the last test was within the _foresight.options.speedTestExpireMinutes_ option.
+This value can also come from localStorage if the last test was within the _foresight.options.speedTestExpireMinutes_ option.

 __foresight.isHighSpeedConn__: Boolean used to tell foresight if this device's connection is considered a high-speed connection or not.